 1 Cup brown sugar.

-After it’s cooled down to room temperature, put the plate or cutting board on top of the pan, turn everything upside down, and with one swift/firm smack your cake should come out in one smooth motion.
+After it’s cooled down to warm but well above room temperature, put the plate or cutting board on top of the pan, turn everything upside down, and with one swift/firm smack your cake should come out in one smooth motion.

 This recipe is specifically engineered to make a dense, low-crumb, easy to slice bread that works as-is, or warm.
 Either way, it balances well with the deep/rich coffee I am learning to drink here in Brazil.